jeffreybergier/NotSoulver/README.md

 OS you are running.
 In general, this means you will open [PBX15.xcodeproj](Soulver/PBX15.xcodeproj) unless you are running a really old version of OSX.
 From there it works exactly like any other Xcode project, just build and run.

+Why not open [PBZ15.xcodeproj](Soulver/PBZ15.xcodeproj)?
+This Xcode project was created in macOS 15 Sequoia which means it should be the recommended option given the instructions above.
+However, this Xcode project has signing enabled for notarization and this may make it hard to build on computers that do not have a signed in developer account and a macOS provisioning profile.
+So you can use this one, but expect for there to be errors on first build..

 ### Important Classes
 - [`SVRDocument`](Soulver/SVRDocument.h): Very minimal `NSDocument` subclass.
 It has almost no logic.